 This type collects anonymous information on how people use the site and the data is merged with other users to enable Aqueous to improve how the website operates.
 They allow Aqueous to recognise and count the number of visitors and to see how visitors move around our website when they are using it.

-For example, te website utilises Google Analytics cookies to help Aqueous understand how customers arrive at the website, how they browse or use the website and highlight areas for improvement such as navigation, shopping experience and marketing campaigns.
+For example, the website utilises Google Analytics and Microsoft Clarity cookies to help Aqueous understand how customers arrive at the website, how they browse or use the website and highlight areas for improvement such as navigation, shopping experience and marketing campaigns.
 The data stored by these cookies never shows personal details from which your individual identity can be established.

 These cookies help Aqueous to improve the way its website works, for example, by ensuring that users are finding what they are looking for easily.